vikekh/friskcon/index.md

 # FriskCON

-* Required intake of ~Metaxa~/Southern Dew/Comfort Mountain
+* Required intake of Southern Dew/Comfort Mountain
 * All prison episodes of The Walking Dead
 * No practicing breathatarians are granted entry
 * Catering from M&N Thaikök